EsoCoding/gtk-d-makefile/README.md

 | libshumate | shumate | libshumate is a C library providing a GtkWidget to display maps |

 ## Install
-In order to be able to generate gtkd, its neccesarly to have the GIR files for the packages included in this unofficial version of Gtk-d
+At this moment this version only allows to do a system install using a makefile.
+So there is not yet support for dub and meson, tough this will soon be implemented.
+In order to be able to generate and install Gtk-d, its neccesarly to have the GIR files for the Library's included in this unofficial version of Gtk-d.
 You can get them by installing the dev version of all the packages.
-To install chose between make generate-runtime or generate-compiletime by typing simply.
+To install chose between make generate-runtime or generate-compiletime by simply typing:

 ````
 make generate-runtime